 Regulatory framework

-• Law for the conservation of forests, soil, water and other natural resources of Granada.
+An Act to make provision for the conservation of the forest, soil, water and other natural resources of Grenada.

-• Law creating the National Water and Sewerage Authority as a corporate body; which establishes the functions, powers and administration of the Authority; by which the assets and liabilities of the Central Water Commission are transferred to the Authority; and which establishes related issues.
+An Act to establish the National Water and Sewerage Authority as a corporate body; to make provision for the functions, powers and administration of the Authority, for the transfer to the Authority of the assets and liabilities of the Central Water Commission, and to provide for connected matters.

-• The objective of the Grenada National Water Policy is to provide sustainable management of the country's water resources, through the participation of interested parties and contributing to economic, social and environmental development in an efficient and equitable manner.
+The Goal of Grenada’s National Water Policy is to provide sustainable management of the country’s water resources, through stakeholder participation and contribution to economic, social, and environmental development in an efficient and equitable manner.

 Institutional Framework